Senators Urge Biden To Shut Down Guantánamo, Calling It A 'Symbol Of Lawlessness'

 The senators said in the letter that Guantánamo "has damaged America's reputation, fueled anti-Muslim bigotry, and weakened the United States' ability to counter terrorism and fight for human rights and the rule of law around the world."
 As a result, they wrote, "it is past time" to shutter the prison, which opened in 2002, and "end indefinite detention."

 Biden's likelihood of success at closing Guantánamo is unclear.
 His efforts are applauded by human rights groups but criticized by several Senate Republicans, who say releasing the prisoners would endanger the country.
-President Obama never fulfilled his own pledge to shut down Guantánamo due to vehement Republican opposition.
+Former President Barack Obama never fulfilled his pledge to shut down Guantánamo due to vehement Republican opposition.

-Guantánamo's highest-profile legal matter — the 9/11 death penalty case involving five defendants — has not gone to trial even though the 20th anniversary of the attacks is fast-approaching, and at this point few Guantánamo lawyers believe it ever will.
+Guantánamo's highest-profile legal matter — the Sept.
+11 death penalty case involving five defendants — has not gone to trial even though the 20th anniversary of the attacks is fast approaching, and at this point few Guantánamo lawyers believe it ever will.
 The case has repeatedly been delayed by ongoing setbacks, including a sort of musical chairs of judges, one of whom quit last fall after two weeks on the job.

 To date, according to an NPR investigation, Guantánamo's military court and prison have cost the U.S. more than $6 billion, money the senators called "wasted taxpayer dollars."

-The 24 Democrats who signed the letter include New Jersey Sen. Cory Booker; New York Sen. Kirsten Gillibrand; Hawaii Sen. Mazie Hirono; Minnesota Sen. Amy Klobuchar; Vermont Sens.
-Patrick Leahy and Bernie Sanders; California Sens.
-Dianne Feinstein and Alex Padilla; and Massachusetts Sens.
-Ed Markey and Elizabeth Warren.
-The letter was also sent to Secretary of Defense Lloyd Austin, Secretary of State Antony Blinken and Attorney General Merrick Garland.
+The 24 lawmakers — 23 Democrats and one independent — who signed the letter include Sens.
+Cory Booker of New Jersey, Kirsten Gillibrand of New York, Mazie Hirono of Hawaii, Amy Klobuchar of Minnesota, Patrick Leahy and Bernie Sanders of Vermont, Dianne Feinstein and Alex Padilla of California, and Ed Markey and Elizabeth Warren of Massachusetts.
+The letter was also sent to Defense Secretary Lloyd Austin, Secretary of State Antony Blinken and Attorney General Merrick Garland.

 And Guantánamo's facilities are rapidly decaying.
 Earlier this month, alleged 9/11 mastermind Khalid Sheikh Mohammed and other so-called high-value detainees were moved from a crumbling secret detention facility to a main prison area, a move the military said would cut expenses.

 In recent years, about 1,800 troops — mostly National Guard members — have overseen Guantánamo's 40 remaining detainees, costing an estimated $13 million per prisoner per year.
 That guard force now numbers about 1,500.
-Almost 800 detainees have passed through the prison since it opened in the aftermath of 9/11.
+Almost 800 detainees have passed through the prison since it opened in the aftermath of the Sept.
+11 attacks.